plantanapp/documentation/docs/sql_console.md

 ## `Permissions`

 When dealing with being able to directly query the application database, security is of great concern.
 By default the SQL Console is disabled.
-Once enabled, Access to it is limited to specific Roles.
+Once enabled, access to it is limited to specific Roles.
 Below is a permissions grid that shows which roles can see or use the Console.

 | Role | Can Enable | View | Run Queries |
 | -- | :----: | :----: | :----: |